ammarchalifah/moving-granary-background-selector/README.md

 ## Introduction
 The idea behind this background selector implementation program is interval-based image sampling from a video, storing those sampled image inside a variable (with dimension w x h x d, d denotes the depth or number of images to be stored), and calculating the element-wise mode of intensity without incorporating the extreme 20% highest and 20% lowest value.

 The variable used for storing the sampled images is called **granary**.
-I don't really know whether there is an actual term for this (and I shouldn't name it granary), but I think granary sounds cool and represents the concept perfectly.
+I don't really know whether there is an actual term for the variable (and I shouldn't name it granary) or not, but I think granary sounds cool and represents the concept perfectly.

 Because of the simple implementation, there are some important notes to be considered before using this program:
 - It can't automatically detects the length of your video.
 So please input the total number of frames manually.